chant082/CPBS2270/README.md

     g++ -std=c++17 -O2 -o segment_tree main.cpp Segment_Tree.cpp && ./segment_tree

 # Creating an object from the Segment Tree class
 First, you need to create an object from the SGT class.
-You can name it whatever you like.
-Here’s an example
+For this walkthrough, I am calling the object "la_teams".
+To create this paste the following code into your main.cpp

     SGT la_teams;

+This object represents your Segment Tree and allows you to call its methods for building, querying, and updating the tree.
+(There will be no output for this line of code)

 # Building the Segment Tree
-To build a Segment Tree from the predefined data, place the following code inside main in the designated area:
+To build a Segment Tree from the predefined data in the main.cpp file, place the following code inside main.cpp in the designated area:

     la_teams.build(EsportsTeams, winnerIdx);

-This object represents your Segment Tree and allows you to call its methods for building, querying, and updating the tree.
-Congratulations — you’ve built a tree!
+(There will be no output for this line of code) Congratulations — you’ve built a tree!
 Although it isn’t visually displayed in the console, it exists internally.
 Here’s what the tree looks like under the hood:

                                                          [0,11]: Team Beta (4)